womenwhocode-belfast/SageMakerWorkshop/README.md

 ### 4. Clone Project to Notebook Instance

 1. On the Jupyter notebook homepage at the top right, click on **New** which will open a dropdown menu.
 Click **Terminal**.
 This will then open a Jupyter Notebook Terminal!
+2. Type **cd sagemaker**
-2. Type [CD] **git clone https://github.com/womenwhocode-belfast/SageMakerWorkshop.git** to clone this project into jupyter notebook.
+3. Then **git clone https://github.com/womenwhocode-belfast/SageMakerWorkshop.git** to clone this project into jupyter notebook.

 For this workshop, we are using the wine quality dataset.